Battle of Cape St. Vincent (1719)

-The Battle of Cape St Vincent was a minor naval engagement of the War of the Quadruple Alliance, fought on 20 December 1719 near Cape St. Vincent between a squadron of two British ships of the line and a frigate, under Commodore Philip Cavendish and a squadron of the Spanish ships of the line Conde de Tolosa, Hermione and Nuestra Señora de Guadalupe under Don Rodrigo de Torres sent from Santander to Cádiz to avoid its capture by the Anglo-French forces patrolling the Bay of Biscay.
+The Battle of Cape St Vincent was fought on 20 December 1719 as part of the War of the Quadruple Alliance.
+Occurring off Cape St. Vincent in the Atlantic Ocean, it was fought between a Royal Navy squadron of two ships of the line and a frigate under Commodore Philip Cavendish and a Spanish Navy squadron of three ships of the line under Rodrigo de Torres y Morales.
+The Spanish squadron has been sent from Santander to Cádiz to avoid being captured by British and French warships patrolling the Bay of Biscay.

-The Spanish squadron, which had captured a British frigate and a sloop few days before the battle, forced the British fleet to withdraw to Gibraltar with about 40 casualties after 5 hours of combat, arriving to Cádiz on 2 January 1720.
-Pedro Messía de la Cerda, future captain of the ship of the line Glorioso during his famous voyage carrying gold from the Spanish Main to Spain and Viceroy of New Granada, took part in the action aboard one of the Spanish ships.
+Torres' squadron, which had captured a British frigate and sloop several days before the battle, forced Cavendish's squadron to withdraw to Gibraltar after five hours of combat; the Spanish arrived at Cádiz on 2 January 1720.
+The British suffered 40 killed or wounded while the Spanish lost 20 men killed and 27 wounded.
+Pedro Messía de la Cerda, who would come to fame commanding the voyage of the Glorioso during the War of the Austrian Succession, fought in the battle onboard one of the Spanish ships.